Natural history of asthma

 - Editor-in-Chief — Allergy and Immunology

 - Section Editor — Pediatric Allergy

 - Johns Hopkins University School of Medicine

 The natural history of asthma from infancy to adulthood will be discussed here.
 The diagnosis and management of asthma, the impact of inhaled glucocorticoid treatment on the progression of childhood asthma, and the role of risk factors are discussed separately.
-(See "Asthma in children younger than 12 years: Treatment of persistent asthma with controller medications" and "Risk factors for asthma" and "An overview of asthma management" and "Diagnosis of asthma in adolescents and adults".)
+(See "Asthma in children younger than 12 years: Initial evaluation and diagnosis" and "Diagnosis of asthma in adolescents and adults" and "Asthma in children younger than 12 years: Treatment of persistent asthma with controller medications", section on 'Inhaled glucocorticoids' and "An overview of asthma management" and "Risk factors for asthma".)